 When you look at your fleet of dump trucks, do you see them as half full or half empty?
 It’s not a question of whether you have a sunny outlook or not.
-It’s really a matter of your asset utilization.
+It’s really a matter of your asset and fleet utilization.
 The best answer, of course, is to see them fully loaded.

 Are you getting the most you possibly can out of the trucks you own?
 And are you making informed decisions about the maintenance needed to extend their usefulness for years to come?